-Petra, one of the New Seven Wonders of the World, was one of the most impressive and scariest places I have been to.
+Petra, one of the New Seven Wonders of the World, was at the same time one of the most impressive and scariest places I have been to.
 The old Nabatean city carved into rocks will leave you in awe – but what’s happening to visiting girls and women in Petra will leave you absolutely shocked.
 So, is Petra safe?
-Let me tell you my experience as a solo female traveler in Petra, because it’s important for girls to be extra careful.
+Let me tell you about my experience as a solo female traveler in Petra, because it’s important for girls to be extra careful.

 Arriving in Wadi Musa

 Arriving by bus from Amman, I checked in to my hotel in Wadi Musa in the early afternoon.
 Since the entry fee for Petra is pretty expensive ($50 for one day, $55 for two days), I decided to spend the evening on the rooftop of my hotel, taking photos and timelapse videos of the beautiful sunset in this scenic town between the impressive Petra mountains.

 The next morning, the hotel manager warned me not to trust the Bedouins inside Petra but didn’t explain why.
 I didn’t take it very seriously, as I thought they would probably just try to charge me more than usual.
 Oh boy, was I wrong.

 I got a taxi to the entrance gate of Petra, fully prepared with my DSLR, lenses, and actioncam and started wandering to the Siq, friendly denying any offers for horse and camel rides.
 Because I went in October, the heat was not too bad and it was a nice walk, especially through the 2km long Siq that surprises with new beautiful rock formations and colors every minute.
 The scenic walk ended at the Treasury, the monument that became Petra’s symbol and postcard motive.

 Jack Sparrow in Jordan?